jcourt99/School_District_Analysis/README.md

 ### How is the school summary affected?

 The school summary was affected very slightly by removing the Thomas High School ninth-grade scores.
-The passing math percentage dropped  by 0.08%, the passing reading percentage dropped by 0.21%, and the overall passing percentage rose by 0.19%.
+The passing math percentage dropped  by 0.08%, the passing reading percentage dropped by 0.21%, and the overall passing percentage fell by 0.31%.

 The first analysis school summary gave these results:
 ![1st School Summary](https://github.com/jcourt99/School_District_Analysis/blob/main/Resources/School_Summary1a.PNG)